Azaucifer/C-Projects/Project 1 - Student Dashboard/README.md

 * 👤 Student name
 * 📊 Grade percentage

-The new record is added to the in-memory student array and stored in `students.csv`.
+The new record is added to the in-memory student array and saved to `students.csv`.

 ### 2️⃣ View All Students